-Once admitted to the College, the student must submit their applications online at: https://www.va.gov/education/how-to-apply/ or call 1-888-442-4551 to receive an application by mail.
+Once admitted to the College, the student must submit their applications online here or call 1-888-442-4551 to receive an application by mail.
 All VA students must file an application when they first start school before they can receive benefits.
 Submit a certified copy of the DD-214 to the Office of the Registrar, 467 Franklin Street, Bloomfield, New Jersey, 07003.